 To take advantage of the amazing benefits of juicing, finding the right high-quality juicer can be the difference between you juicing on a regular basis, and doing it once and possibly never again.

 Over the years, I’ve spent quite a bit of time comparing a number of different types of juicers.
-When choosing a juicer, here are what I consider to be some of the most important factors.
+Regardless of whether you’re looking for a high-quality juicer to simply juice wheatgrass and leafy greens or want your juicer to do more, here are what I consider to be some of the most important factors.

 A good high-quality, versatile veggie juicer…